 - Why content management strategy matters

 - Content management strategy tip #1: How and When to Update Content

 - Tip #2: Repurpose That Content!

 - Content management strategy tip #3: How and When to Retire Content

 Why content management strategy matters

 Content strategy is the planning, production, and management of content as a business asset.
 It stands to reason that a successful business content strategy touches on all points, right?

-Unfortunately, it’s extremely common for companies — especially those with small teams and limited resources — to put everything into content planning and creation, delivering pieces of their brand out into the vast Interwebs and then moving on to the next piece and forgetting all about them.
+Unfortunately, it’s extremely common for companies — especially those with small teams and limited resources — to put everything into content planning and creation.
+They deliver pieces of their brand out into the vast Interwebs, and then move on to the next piece and forget all about it.

 Even highly respected marketing authorities like Hubspot and Moz have produced articles on content marketing and strategy that are thoroughly detailed on every step of the process except what to do after your content goes live.

 A content management strategy is a strategy within a strategy.
-Whether it’s a column on your content planning spreadsheet or a fully realized guide for internal teams, every business should have a plan for what happens next — and when — for each piece of content you produce.
+Whether it’s the last column on your content planning spreadsheet or a fully realized guide for internal teams, every business should have a plan for what happens next — and when it needs to happen — for each piece of content you produce.